shahoormalik1/greenflag/README.md

 # GreenFlag Test

-Please view the GreenFlag_Weather_Notebook HTML (Rendered in a browser of course) to view the notebook along with the output.
+Please view the GreenFlag_Weather_Notebook to view the notebook along with the output.
+HTML file also available for a static view.

-The Python file (.py) is also included along with the actual notebook (ipynb)
+The Python file (.py) is also included.